keithbsmiley-other/emilysite/_pages/in-red-chapter-one.md

 </p>

 <p>
-<i>Go home, Annabeth.
-You’re exhausted.</i>
+<i>Go home, Annabeth. </i>
 </p>

 <p>
 Her cramping leg muscles made getting off the ground painful and slow.
 She wiped her dirty palms along the torso of her shirt.
-The mouse laid limply on the hedge beside the crow.
 A splayed pink paw hung from the tip of the crow’s beak.
-The bird tipped its head up, downing part of the mouse.
-It flapped its broad iridescent wings, lifted from the shrub, and snatched the rest of its meal with its one good leg.
+The bird tilted its head and downed the mouse.
+It flapped its broad iridescent wings and lifted from the shrub.
 “Save her!”
 </p>

 <p>